mitchelljustin/pragmatic-lightning/index.md

 [Atomic Multipath Payments](https://bitcoinist.com/atomic-multi-path-help-bitcoin-become-formidable-payment-instrument/)
 will be helpful in routing payments to your node.

-This problem is sure to become easier over time as more people join the Network and more hubs spring into existence.
+Getting inbound liquidity is sure to become easier over time as more people join the Network and more hubs spring into existence.

-**Best practices**
+## Best practices

 A few best practices to minimize the risk of your money getting stolen or lost: